Great Places to Hike with Your Dog Last Updated: May 2023

 Nothing beats the freedom of getting out there on the trail — and that’s true for you and your best friend.
-Luckily, in Connecticut, we’ve got easy access to some of the most beautiful and diverse hiking in New England.
+Luckily, in Connecticut, we’ve got easy access to some of the most beautiful and diverse hiking in New England — that's why we're named #1 in the U.S. for hiking!
 Here are just a few of the places you can safely take your dog for a long walk, run or swim they’ll love (some even off-leash!)
 As well as a few places to “pawse” and enjoy a little downtime.
-This is by no means a full list, just a few suggestions that are currently open with social distancing guidelines in place.
+This is by no means a full list, just a few suggestions.

 Hearts Beating and Tails Wagging!